dhthwy/r/README.md

 I knew you'd try to f me over again- it's in my bones.
 That's why I'm always pissed.

 I guess you chose to have me hate you for life.
-People don't talk like that unless they've gone far down that road.
+People don't talk like I did unless they've gone far down that road.

 I don't pay much mind these days anyway.